l-busca/EXA_Sport-typeScript-REST-API/README.md

 $ node api.js
 ```

-You can't add data with post request in the actual version but new features are coming
+You can't add data with post request in the actual version but new features are coming, and a sample data
+is available on the repository, you just have to import it in your MongoDB database.

 # Example: